moshejs/moshemalka-dot-com/README.md

 ### Deployment

 You can deploy this Next.js project using the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

----

-This README provides a more personalized touch to your project, explaining its main features and how to get started with it.
-You can always expand upon or modify the details as you see fit.